Monish2006-19/BI-Project/HYBRID_SOLUTION_SUMMARY.md

-# Hybrid Dashboard Solution - Complete Implementation
+# Ride Data Analytics & Prediction - Hybrid Dashboard Solution

 ## 🎯 **What Was Created**

-I've successfully created a **hybrid solution** that combines Python-powered analytics with Power BI dashboard specifications.
+I've successfully created a **hybrid solution** that combines Python-powered analytics with Power BI dashboard specifications for ride-sharing data analytics and pricing prediction.
 Here's exactly what you now have:

 ## 📊 **Python Analytics Components**